GEOS-DEV/FORGE/README.md

 # FORGE
-Repository containing the input files  for geos models of Utah FORGE
+Repository containing the input files for geos models of [Utah FORGE](https://utahforge.com/).

 ## Description
-This repository serves as an input deck for numerical models reported in two Utah FORGE projects (see GDR submission `XXX` and `XXX`).
+This repository provides the input deck for numerical models associated with two Utah FORGE research projects: `Closing the Loop Between In situ Stress Complexity and EGS Fracture Compexity` (Project Number: 2-2446) and `Coupled Investigation of Fracture Permeability Impact on Reservoir Stress and Seismic Slip Behavior` (Project Number: 5-2428).

-Three kinds of simulations are included: (i) hydraulic fracturing simulation (`HydroFrac` folder), (ii) phase-field simulation (`PhaseField` folder), and (iii) thermo-hydro-mechanical simulation (`ThermoHydroMech` folder).
+Three kinds of simulation decks are included: (i) hydraulic fracturing simulation (`HydroFrac` folder), (ii) phase-field simulation (`PhaseField` folder), and (iii) thermo-hydro-mechanical simulation (`ThermoHydroMech` folder).

-These serve as the input deck
+These are the input decks related to the following GDR submissions:

+- **GDR Submission XXX**
+  - Folders: **[Folder Name 1]**

+- **GDR Submission XXX**
+  - Folders: **[Folder Name 2]**

-Detailed structure of the repository is given below.
+The detailed structure of the repository is provided below.

 ## Repository Structure
 ```